At Nomad Capitalist, I often work with people looking to get a second passport.

 Many people are afraid of giving up extensive visa-free travel because they fear that they’re missing out on something.

-Unless you plan to go absolutely everywhere, then visa-free travel is only worthwhile for countries that you will actually visit.
+However, unless you plan to go absolutely everywhere, visa-free travel is only worthwhile for countries you will actually visit.

 You Can Always Apply for Visas